A distributional approach to fractional Sobolev spaces and fractional variation: asymptotics I: Introduction

-The paper is organised as follows.
 In \cref{sec:preliminaires}, after having briefly recalled the definitions and the main properties of the operators~$\nabla^\alpha$ and~$\div^\alpha$, we extend certain technical results of~\cite{CS18}.

 In \cref{sec:estimates_representations}, we prove several integrability properties of the fractional $\alpha$-gradient and two useful representation formulas for the fractional $\alpha$-variation of functions with bounded De Giorgi's variation.
 We are also able to prove similar results for the fractional $\beta$-gradient of functions with bounded fractional $\alpha$-variation, see \cref{subsec:inclusion_BV_alpha_Sobolev_beta}.

-In \cref{sec:asymptotic_alpha_to_1}, we study the asymptotic behaviour of the fractional $\alpha$-variation as $\alpha\to1^-$ and prove pointwise-convergence and $\Gamma$-convergence results, dealing separately with the integrability exponents $p=1$, $p\in(1,+\infty)$ and $p=+\infty$.
-In \cref{sec:asymptotic_beta_to_alpha}, we show that the fractional $\beta$-variation weakly converges and $\Gamma$-converges to the fractional $\alpha$-variation as $\beta\to\alpha^-$ for any $\alpha\in(0,1)$.
-In \cref{sec:appendix}, for the reader's convenience, we state and prove two known results on the truncation and the approximation of~$BV$ functions and sets with finite perimeter that are used in \cref{sec:estimates_representations} and in \cref{sec:asymptotic_alpha_to_1}.
+In \cref{sec:asymptotic_alpha_to_1}, we study the asymptotic behavior of the fractional $\alpha$-variation as $\alpha\to1^-$ and prove pointwise-convergence and $\Gamma$-convergence results, dealing separately with the integrability exponents $p=1$, $p\in(1,+\infty)$ and $p=+\infty$.